 We’ll be SO secure you won’t even need that weighted blanket that is your just-in-case-I-write-all-passwords-in-this-physical-journal-that-I-keep-in-my-purse-at-all-times.

 The challenge is designed for business owners and side-hustlers (I hate this term, but until I figure out a better way to say “people who work fulltime for someone else but also have a hobby or maybe a business they’re trying to grow on the side,” …side-hustlers works fine I guess).

 You don’t HAVE to be a business owner to benefit, however.
 I have over 150 online accounts that have nothing to do with my business – accounts I would have even if I were not a business owner.
 So I encourage you to check it out, regardless of your business-owning status.

-Sign up below and I’ll see you on for day 1 of the challenge on April 5th!
+Sign up below and I’ll see you in your inbox for Day 1!